-To promote the development of riverside walking routes, whilst protecting areas of ecological value and ensuring that any development takes cognisance of the aims and objectives of the Water Framework Directive and ensuring that all development is undertaken in compliance with Articles 6 and Article 10 of the Habitats Directive.
+To promote the development of riverside walking routes, whilst protecting areas of ecological value and ensuring that any development takes cognisance of the aims and objectives of the Water Framework Directive and ensuring that all development is undertaken in compliance with Articles 6 and Article 10 of the Habitats Directive..

-To facilitate the development of disused railways for amenity purposes provided that the use does not interfere with the re-opening of lines, subject to normal planning and environmental criteria and the development management standards contained in Chapter 18.
+To facilitate the development of disused railways for amenity purposes, including the development of walkways, cycleways or bridleways, provided that the use does not interfere with the re-opening of lines and subject to normal planning and environmental criteria and the development management standards contained in Chapter 18.